hortonworks/cloudbreak/README.md

 ## Command line

-To run Cloudbreak from command line you have to list the JVM parameters from above for gradle:
+To run Cloudbreak from command line, you have to list the JVM parameters from above for gradle:

 ```
-./gradlew :core:bootRun -PjvmArgs="-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD \
+./gradlew :core:buildInfo :core:bootRun -PjvmArgs="-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD \
 -Dcb.client.id=cloudbreak \
 -Dcb.client.secret=CB_SECRET_GENERATED_BY_CBD \
 -Dcb.db.port.5432.tcp.addr=YOUR_IP \